Sorry Apple, but an obscure Android maker just stole your iPhone 8 thunder

 A second sensor, designed for the the metal or glass rear surfaces of smartphones will ship to the OEM’s as soon as this month.

-Reports in recent months have suggested the scanner beneath the display is a lock for the iPhone 8, but have also claimed Apple is struggling to perfect the tech in time to manufacture the device for its usual release window.
+Reports in recent months have suggested the scanner beneath the display is a lock for the iPhone 8, but some sources have also claimed Apple is struggling to perfect the tech in time to manufacture the device for its usual release window.

 Given Apple’s ongoing feud with Qualcomm, it’s unlikely the iPhone-maker will be incorporating the chip-maker’s solution either.